apache/jmeter/gradle.md

 ## Static checks

+### Release Audit Tool

       # Run RAT
       gw rat

+### Code Formatting

+      # Run spotlessApply and checkstyleAll
+      gw style

+      # Run checkstlye for all
+      gw checkstyleAll

+#### Fine Grained Formatting Commands

       # Run checkstyle for main (non-test) code
       gw checkstyleMain

       # Run checkstyle for test code
       gw checkstyleTest

+      # Run Spotless checks
+      gw spotlessCheck

+      # Fix any issues found by Spotless
+      gw spotlessApply

-## Compiling code
+## Compiling Code

       gw compileJava
       gw compileTestJava
       ...

-## Build project
+## Build Project

       # Just build jar (see build/libs/*.jar)
       gw jar

       # "build" is a default task to "execute all the actions"
       gw build

       # Test might be skipped by `-x test` (Gradle's default way to skip task by name)
       gw -x test build

       # Build project in parallel
       gw build --parallel

 ## Tests

-Gradle automatically tracks task dependencies, so if you modify a file in `/src/jorphan/*`, then you can just invoke `gw check` at project level or in `core` module, and Gradle will automatically build the required jars and files.
+Gradle automatically tracks task dependencies, so if you modify a file in `/src/jorphan/*`, then you can invoke `gw check` at project level or in `core`, and Gradle will automatically build only the required jars and files.

       # Runs all the tests (unit tests, checkstyle, etc)
       gw check

       # Runs just unit tests
       gw test

       # Runs just core tests
       gw :src:core:test